Read the answers to our frequently asked questions to learn more about Invisalign clear aligners, or send us a new question!

 - If you remove your aligners, brush and floss your teeth before you put them back in.
 This will help to remove trapped food debris and bacteria that can stuck between your teeth and the aligner to reduce your risk of dental problems and bad breath.

 - Gently brush your aligners with a clear, anti-bacterial soft soap to keep them free from harmful bacteria.

 - Can I play sports with Invisalign?

-You can remove Invisalign aligners to play sports so there's no need to worry about causing them any damage.
+You can remove Invisalign aligners to play sports so you shouldn't have to worry about causing them damage.

-You may also want to invest in a sports mouth guard to protect your teeth during sports or other contact activities.
+You may also want to get a sports mouth guard to protect your teeth during sports or other contact activities.

 - Can I play my instrument with Invisalign?

 Yes!
 You can remove your aligners to practice playing your musical instrument, and put them back in when you're done.